yourdevkalki/arbitrum-vibekit/README.md

 ##### 📝 Vibekit's Cursor Rules Files Structure

-Vibekit's rules files are located in the [.cursor/rules](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/.cursor/rules) directory and include:
+Vibekit's rules files are located in the project's [.cursor/rules](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/.cursor/rules) directory and include:

 1. **createAgent.mdc**: Defines how to create and configure new agents